 In September 2012, a military officer noted that Vietnam had been studying the treaty, but said that stockpiles of mines held by countries outside the treaty were of concern to Vietnam since they could be used at any time.
 In June 2011, a representative from Vietnam said it was unlikely that the country would join the Mine Ban Treaty because they were still using mines on their borders “as a form of defense.”
 The representative added that Vietnam was not necessarily laying new mines, but it was actively maintaining them.
 However, in an apparent review of policy, in 2013 a Ministry of Defence official stated to the Monitor that there was no longer any political reason to maintain minefields on its border with China, and that border minefields were being removed along with demarcation to ease economic activities with neighboring countries.

 Vietnam signed, but has not ratified, the Convention on Conventional Weapons (CCW).
-Vietnam is not party to the Convention on Cluster Munitions.

 Production, stockpiling, transfer, and use